List of Playboy Playmates of 2013: February

 Shawn Michelle Dillon (born June 7, 1986) is the Playboy Playmate of the Month for February 2013.
 Her centerfold was photographed by Tony Kelly.

 March

 Ashley Doris Wilson (born November 1, 1989) is the Playboy Playmate of the Month for March 2013.
 Her centerfold was photographed by Sasha Eisenman and she is the first Playmate from Connecticut.

 April

 Jaslyn Renee Ome (born July 21, 1991) is the Playboy Playmate of the Month for April 2013.
-Hers was the last centerfold photographed by Stephen Wayda.
-Ome is of East Indian, African-American, and Caucasian descent.
-Ome graduated from Oak Ridge High school in 2009 and went on to Sacramento State University and Folsom Lake College to study communications.
+She is of East Indian, African-American, and Caucasian descent.
+She graduated from Oak Ridge High school in 2009 and went on to Sacramento State University and Folsom Lake College to study communications.
+Her centerfold was photographed by Stephen Wayda.

 May

 Kristen Nicole Sanne (born November 15, 1989) is the Playboy Playmate of the Month for May 2013.
 Her centerfold was photographed by Josh Ryan.

 June

 Audrey Aleen Allen (born April 8, 1991) (also known as Audrey Andelise) is the Playboy Playmate of the Month for June 2013.
 Her centerfold was photographed by Sasha Eisenman.
 She also has a sister, Anna Karina Allen (known as Anna Andelise), who is also a model and had auditioned for Playboy with her.